ornen/go-xplane/README.md

 This is an interface to X-Plane for Golang.
 The interface is functional and supports the basics, but does not cover all messages supported by X-Plane yet.
 Pull-requests are welcome.

-## License

-This code is licensed under the Apache License 2.0.

 ## Example
 ```go
 package main